rust-gamedev/rust-gamedev.github.io/content/news/025/index.md

 ### Shattersong Online

-![Screenshot of Shattersong Online showing a a portal leading between two shards](shattersong.png)
+![Screenshot of Shattersong Online showing a portal leading between two shards](shattersong.png)

 Shattersong Online is an online sandbox game written in Rust, with the goal of supporting thousands of players in a shared universe, with hundreds of players per shard.
-In game portals let players travel between shards hosted on separate physical servers.
+In-game portals let players travel between shards hosted on separate physical servers.

-Since the initial announcement in July we have worked on restructuring large parts of the codebase to make adding new content more ergonomic.
+Since the initial announcement in July, we have worked on restructuring large parts of the codebase to make adding new content more ergonomic.
 We tested out the new organization by adding a new monster type from scratch (pictured above).

 Read the [dev blog][triplehex-blog] for more info, follow [@triplehex][triplehex-twitter] on twitter for updates, and join the